Free school meals

 Children in Year 3 and older

-If your child goes one of the East Sussex academies listed below, contact the school to apply for free school meals.
+If your child goes to one of the East Sussex academies listed below, contact the school to apply for free school meals.

-Primary academies
+Primary Academies

 • Ark Blacklands